- Common uses

 HOW should this medicine be used?

 Asparaginase erwinia chrysanthemi (recombinant)-rywn comes as a solution (liquid) to be given intramuscularly (injected into a muscle) by a doctor or nurse in a medical facility.
 It is usually given every 48 hours.
+It may also be given three times a week, every Monday morning, every Wednesday, morning, and every Friday afternoon.
 The length of treatment depends on how you respond to the medication.

 Your doctor may need to delay your treatment or stop your treatment if you experience certain side effects.
 It is important for you to tell your doctor how you are feeling during your treatment with asparaginase erwinia chrysanthemi (recombinant)-rywn injection.